-In Section 370 of the 2021 National Defense Authorization Act, Congress directed the Secretary of Defense to establish a commission "relating to assigning, modifying, or removing of names, symbols, displays, monuments, and paraphernalia to assets of the Department of Defense that commemorate the Confederate States of America or any person who served voluntarily with the Confederate States of America."
+In Section 370 of the 2021 National Defense Authorization Act (FY21 NDAA), Congress directed the Secretary of Defense to establish a commission "relating to assigning, modifying, or removing of names, symbols, displays, monuments, and paraphernalia to assets of the Department of Defense that commemorate the Confederate States of America or any person who served voluntarily with the Confederate States of America."
 The Commission on the Naming of Items of the DoD that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America (the Naming Commission) identified the Confederate Memorial located at Arlington National Cemetery as "within its remit" and recommended:

 - The statue atop of the monument should be removed.
-All bronze elements on the monument should be deconstructed, and removed, leaving the granite base and foundation in place to minimize risk of inadvertent disturbance of graves. - The work should be planned and coordinated with the Commission of Fine Arts and the Historical Review Commission to determine the best way to proceed with removal of the monument. - The Department of Army should consider the most cost-effective method of removal and disposal of the monument's elements in its planning.3
+All bronze elements on the monument should be deconstructed and removed, leaving the granite base and foundation in place to minimize risk of inadvertent disturbance of graves. - The work should be planned and coordinated with the Commission of Fine Arts and the Historical Review Commission to determine the best way to proceed with removal of the monument. - The Department of Army should consider the most cost-effective method of removal and disposal of the monument's elements in its planning.

 Section 370 of the National Defense Authorization Act for Fiscal Year 2021 required the Secretary of Defense to implement the plan submitted by the Commission by January 1, 2024.
 The law stated that after the Secretary of Defense transmitted the Commission's findings to Congress, there would be a 90-day waiting period.
-The Department of Defense began implementation of the Commission's recommendations following the expiration of this waiting period.
+The

-2 William M. (Mac) Thornberry.
+&lt;sup>2 William M. (Mac) Thornberry.
 National Defense Authorization Act for Fiscal Year 2021, PL 116-283; 134 Stat.
 3553, §370.

-3 Naming Commission, Final Report Part III, 16.
+&lt;sup>3 Naming Commission, Final Report Part III, 16.